livepeer/livepeer-monorepo/packages/livepeer-ui/README.md

 export default props => <Button>Rebass</Button>
 ```

-The sx prop lets you style elements inline, using values from the Livepeer UI theme
+The sx prop lets you style elements inline, using values from the Livepeer UI theme.

 ```jsx
 /** @jsx jsx */